ghostserverd/mediaserver-docker/README.md

 ## Configure Jackett
 `<server-ip>:9117`

-`Jackett` should be configurable the same as any other installation of it.
-Feel free to skip these steps if you know how to configure `Jackett` already.
+`jackett` should be configurable the same as any other installation of it.
+Feel free to skip these steps if you know how to configure `jackett` already.

 - Add an Indexer
   - Click `+ Add Indexer`